Inertial#

 set crash sensitivity#

-The set crash sensitivity block adjusts the acceleration threshold required to trigger a crash response.
+The set crash sensitivity stack block adjusts how much sudden acceleration is needed for the robot to detect a crash.

 The set crash sensitivity stack block.#